 14. POPULATION AND HOUSING.
 Would the project: Potentially Significant Impacts Significant Unless Mitigated Less Than Significant Impact No Impact 14.a.
-Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? х not inv drivew Discussion: The project involves the construction of one new home on a vacant parcel and does not involve the establishment of a business.
-The project involves pavement of a small portion of the driveway through the parcel to connect the property to the existing paved portion 3rd Avenue and does not involve extension of a road.
-Sourc e: Project Application/Plans.
+Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? х not inv drivew ssion: The project involves the construction volve the establishment of a business.
+The vay through the parcel to connect the proper not involve extension of a road. project involve es pavement o f a small portion on of the Sourc e: Project Application/Plans.
 14.b.
-Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? x ssion: The project property is currently unc t result in displacement of substantial numb e parcel
+Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? x Discussion: The project property is currently undeveloped.
+The development of this single parcel will not result in displacement of substantial numbers of existing people or housing.